nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 <br>

 ### Remove Ingredients
 To remove an ingredient of a certain quantity from Meal Companion's storage, use the command `remove <ingredient> /qty <quantity>`.
 The `/qty` portion of the command is necessary for Meal Companion to distinguish between the sections of the command.
+You may refer to Fig. 4 for an example and the expected output.

+For example:
-For example, `remove ground chicken /qty 100`.
+`remove ground chicken /qty 100`.

 ![remove2.png](images/remove2.png)
 <sub>Fig 4: Sample of Remove Ingredients command with user input highlighted.</sub>